 The investigations that we have all spoken about are going to go forward.

-Um, the only thing I'm urging them to look at is the agenda.
+The only thing I'm urging them to look at is the agenda.

-You know, remember, anybody that's elected, they're supposed to be public servants.
+Remember, anybody that's elected, they're supposed to be public servants.

-They promise people during elections that they're going to accomplish A, B, C, D, E, and F. They tell people where their positions are on important issues of the day, and then they get voted into office, and they are expected if they're going to be good public servants to follow through on the promises that they make.
+They tell people where their positions are on important issues of the day, and then they get voted into office, and they are expected, if they're going to be good public servants, to follow through on the promises that they make.

 It's really that simple.

-And And principles that guide their decision making.
+And principles that guide their decision-making.

-That that all comes into the process.
+That all comes into the process.

-There's going to be Jim Jordan investigating on the Judiciary Committee, whether or not our FBI has been politicized, I believe it has.
+There's going to be Jim Jordan investigating on the Judiciary Committee whether or not our FBI has been politicized.

-I believe they put their thumb on the scale, yet again in 2020, like they did in 2016.
+I believe they put their thumb on the scale yet again in 2020 like they did in 2016.

 And I believe this time it was about, you know, they had had the Hunter Biden laptop since 2019.

-And then you have a guy that whose college thesis in 2016 was all about Donald Trump colluding with Russia to win the 2016 election that never happened, that's been totally debunked, leading an effort of the FBI to have weekly meetings with every big tech company to tell them that they're going to be victims, they're likely to be victims of disinformation campaigns from countries like Russia and China, et cetera, et cetera.
+And then you have a guy whose college thesis in 2016 was all about Donald Trump colluding with Russia to win the 2016 election that never happened, has been totally debunked, leading an effort of the FBI to have weekly meetings with every big tech company to tell them that they're going to be victims.

-And they could have easily authenticated in what, 30 days?
+Well, the FBI knew all about Hunter Biden, and they could have easily authenticated in, what, 30 days?

 Is that enough?